 How-To: Buying Mountain Bike Sunglasses

-Whether you are a professional athlete or a weekend rider, you want the best equipment possible, so you can perform at your best.
-That means the sunglasses you need must be on point.
+Whether you are a professional rider or just get out on the weekends, you want the best equipment possible so you can perform at your best.
 Ask any avid mountain biker and they will tell you that having the right pair of sunglasses makes all the difference when out on the trails.
-SportRx teams up with Hall of Fame Mountain Biker, Richie Schley, to talk about what makes the best sunglasses for mountain bikers.
-Follow along to find out more.
+SportRx teams up with Hall of Fame Mountain Biker, Richie Schley, to talk about what to look for in a mountain bike sunglass.
+Check out the video below to learn more!

 Important Features for Mountain Bike Sunglasses

-Fit and Coverage: As far as mountain bike sunglasses frame go, prioritize comfort as much as possible from the start.
-If they are not comfortable from the get-go, then it's never getting better.
-Wind, dust, and other random debris can get kicked up as you're on the go.
-Protect you eyes with either full wraparound sunglasses or other styles that offer maximum coverage for your ride.
+As far as mountain bike sunglasses go, prioritize comfort as much as possible from the start.
+If they are not comfortable from the get-go, then it's never going to get better with wear.
+Wind, dust, and other random debris can get kicked up as you're on the go so having a wraparound or semi-wrap will protect your eyes more than a flatter frame.
+Some frames have a more casual look but still give you the coverage and a bit of wrap.
+These are recommended if you prefer more mellow styling.
 This way you will block all obstacles that get in the way of your performance when riding.
 Lastly, working up a sweat is inevitable.
-Sunglasses with rubberized nose pieces and temples keep your frames on your face.
+Sunglasses with a rubberized nose piece and temples keep the frames on your face.

 Features to Stay Away From